LOG-TAG/zcrm-oauth2/README.md

 ### Classic use case

-You want to have an access and refresh token as fast as possible for your **self client** app.
+You want to have an access and refresh token as fast as possible for your **self-client** app and you don't want to follow the guidelines described [here](https://www.zoho.com/crm/help/api/v2/#oauth-request) to generate the grant token first.

 If you want to generate automatically the grant token, you need to run this tool in a machine with a browser installed.